Wooten: 3 deputies resign, 7 on administrative leave

 The actions come in the wake of the shooting death of Andrew Brown Jr. as Pasquotank deputies, accompanied by officers from Dare County, were executing a search warrant and arrest warrant at Brown’s home Wednesday morning.

-The resignations also come in the wake of reporting by The Associated Press Friday showing that recordings of scanner traffic compiled by broadcastify.com the morning of Brown’s shooting include emergency personnel indicating that he was shot in the back.
+The deputies put on leave also comes in the wake of reporting by The Associated Press Friday showing that recordings of scanner traffic compiled by broadcastify.com the morning of Brown’s shooting include emergency personnel indicating that he was shot in the back.

 In a live video shot at The Mount church Friday evening with community leaders, Wooten repeated his promise from a Thursday video statement that if any law enforcement officers have broken the law or violated policies they will be held accountable.